venkataraokadari/conversational-agent-application-starter-kit/README.md

 ```

 ## Running the application locally
-  The application uses [Node.js](http://nodejs.org/) and [npm](https://www.npmjs.com/), so you must download and install them as part of the following steps.
+  The application built on [Node.js](http://nodejs.org/) and uses [npm](https://www.npmjs.com/).
+The you should download and install them as part of the following steps.

-  1. Create a `.env.js` file in the root directory of your project with the next content:
+  1. Create a `.env.js` file in the root directory of your project with the following content:

   ```js
   module.exports = {